FAForever/fa/readme.md

 - [X] Improved autobalance with random spawns in lobby
 - [X] SMD can be paused
 - [X] New "No Walls" Unit Restriction

-- [X] Improved the Unit Restrictions menu descriptions
+- [X] Improved the Unit Restrictions menu descriptions, including localisation
 - [X] Improved the Attack-Move feature (Factory Attack-Move Engineer behaviour left alone)
 - [X] Made factory queue templates more accessible, the save button was hidden when the factory wasn't paused
 - [X] Less UI-lag